 RACES & ARES Training Materials

-- RACES Training - The zip file below contains five Power Point Presentations modified by David Love, W9XTZ of Greene County and based on work done by Virginia RACES Incorporated.
+The zip file below contains five presentations modified by David Love, W9XTZ of Greene County, and based on work done by Virginia RACES Incorporated.
 Modifications require written permission of the Communications Director of the Indiana Department of Homeland Security and David Love.
-David Love is a member of the IDHS RACES Team, Navy MARS, and Green County EMA and has untold years of amateur radio experience.
+David Love is a member of the IDHS RACES Team, Navy MARS and Green County EMA, and he has untold years of amateur radio experience.

 This document is geared toward emergency communications involving RACES Teams or IDHS District RACES Councils.
 Comments should be sent to email@example.com.

-RACES Basic Zip File - You must save this file to your computer in order to view the Power Point Presentations. (view)
+RACES Basic Zip File: You must save this file to your computer in order to view the presentations: View